Branded swag: coffee mug or travel mug, journal, lanyard, picture frame, window sticker, luggage tag, water bottle, pin, padfolio, or popsocket

 Framed print of a special group photo

-Special pen for writing down their dreams
+Special pen and pencil gift set for writing down their dreams

 Playlist of songs that capture moments of your time together

 Swag from this site.
 We appreciate the message of IGBOK as a final thought to give to students.
 We gave IGBOK magnets and/or stickers (in addition to a copy of After College and a personalized note for each student.)

 I also love gifts with ampersands (&) because they symbolize that the chapter of college is coming to a close, & the story continues!